 In a nutshell, assessing your financial priorities involves looking at the different savings goals vying for your attention (and funds) and determining which one is most important, most time-sensitive and most achievable.

 A subtle yet highly effective strategy for speeding up your savings progress is by automating the process entirely.
 This may involve setting up automatic deductions from checking to savings (e.g., $50 per paycheck is diverted to your dedicated savings goal account) and/or initiating automatic reinvestments (for investment-based savings accounts like Acorns or Betterment).

 If you use rewards credit cards for everyday purchases, then consider diverting your cash-back rewards to your savings account(s) as an effortless way to achieve your goal more quickly.

 In many cases, cutting your expenses by efficiently organizing your finances and optimizing your budget simply won’t be enough to speed up your savings goals.
 If you’ve cut as much as you can realistically cut from your budget, then it may be time to look into selling some stuff and/or taking on a side hustle in addition to your regular job.

 You can apply to be an independent contractor or freelancer through a variety of job boards and work-for-hire sites (such as Fiverr), drive for a rideshare company, deliver food through Postmates or Door Dash, pet sit through Rover or Wag, take online surveys, tutor local students, or any number of other side hustle opportunities that exist in today’s “gig economy.”

 There’s no get-rich-quick strategy for rapidly earning enough money to cover a large purchase, and taking out a loan or putting the purchase on a credit card should be avoided, too.
-However, by implementing and persisting with these realistic, proven savings strategies, you’ll be on track to meeting your goal in no time.
+However, by implementing and persisting with these realistic, proven savings strategies, save for a big purchase, you’ll be on track to meeting your goal in no time.